How do we define quality?

 – Almost 40% of patients missed 0 days of work after surgery

-Approximate Cost Data
+Approximate Cost Data*:

-Total approximate cost of hernia surgery at our hospital*: $5,000-12,000.
+Total approximate costs of a single side primary hernia surgery in a healthy patient: $6,975-$15,000.
 This includes the following:

 *These numbers are approximations of various insurance payments to the facility and providers for healthy patients without any additional medical problems undergoing a single, uncomplicated inguinal hernia.
 These numbers are only estimates.
 The cost to an individual patient depends on your insurance plan, the type of hernia(s), medical history, and various other factors.

 For self pay patients, once we evaluate you, we will try to come up with the highest quality, most cost effective solution.
 During your initial consultation, the providers will address your needs and be able to provide you with a more exact quote for surgery.
 Our self pay fee for a new patient appointment is $350.